sanskrit/raw_etexts_english/blogs/manasataramgini/2019-12-01_some-notes-on-rational-sector-triangle-triples.md

 +++
-title = "Some notes on rational sector trianglexa0triples"
+title = "Some notes on rational sector triangle triples"

 +++
 **Rational points on a unit circle**